frankharkins/qiskit-ibm-runtime/docs/cloud/cloud-provider-org.rst

 Manage users
 ======================

-You can manage IBM Cloud users or ID provider users.
+You can manage IBM Cloud users or ID provider (IDP) users.
 Follow the instructions in the relevant section, depending on your setup.

 * :ref:`cloud-users`
 * :ref:`provider-cloud`